henryContreras/IGLivePHP/README.md

 To view comments and likes as you are streaming, you'll need a Windows machine as this script's async support only works on Windows.
 When you run the script on Windows, after it logs you in, it will open a second screen where you can enter commands as the first screen will output comments and likes.

 Linux/Mac support is planned for a future release.
-# Commands
+# Commands & Command Line Arguments
-InstagramLive-PHP has a plenty of commands to aid in live streaming.
-To view them, along with which commands work on what operating system, [visit the wiki by clicking here](https://github.com/JRoy/InstagramLive-PHP/wiki/Commands) to view the table of commands and their descriptions.
+InstagramLive-PHP has many commands to aid while streaming as well as command line arguments to change the behavior of the script.
+To view what they are and which ones work on what operating system: [click here for the streaming commands](https://github.com/JRoy/InstagramLive-PHP/wiki/Commands) or [click here for the command line arguments](https://github.com/JRoy/InstagramLive-PHP/wiki/Command-Line-Arguments).
 # FAQ
 #### OBS gives a "Failed to connect" error
 This is mostly due to an invalid stream key: The stream key changes **every** time you start a new stream so it must be replaced in OBS every time.